CarloAndreaDeFilippo/PolymerGeneratorLAMMPS/README.md

 * `nsolvent`: number of solvent spheres placed randomly in the box.
 These interact with polymer beads via WCA and with other solvent atoms via Lennard-Jones potentials.
 * `ncolloids`: number of colloidal spheres representing additional crowders (LJ interaction with both polymer beads and solvent)

-The sizes of all spheres (polymer beads, solvent, colloids, etc.) can be tuned using the various `sigma_` parameters in the `par.txt` file.
+The sizes of all spheres (polymer beads, solvent, colloids, etc.) can be tuned using the various `sigma_` parameters in the `PARAMETER_FILE` file.

 A cell linked-list is implemented to accelerate the random placement of spheres within the simulation box.